TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

 added 3 packages, and audited 1046 packages in 7s
 ```

-* Base package was quick to install.
+The base package is quick to install.
 All the meat is in the browsers.
-Took about three minutes to download everything.
+It took about three minutes to download the binaries.

 ```
  % npx playwright install